 If a residence hall is deemed uninhabitable the information will be communicated to the Director of Housing & Residence Life, who will inform the following individuals:

 Once the building is evacuated and deemed uninhabitable the Department of Housing & Residence Life or Information Services will remove all student and student staff access to the building.

 Dependent upon the length of time, the following contingency plans will be enacted:

 In the event of an emergency situation requiring evacuation of a non-housing University owned building, everyone will be instructed to leave personal belongings and evacuate the building quickly.
 Students, faculty, staff, and visitors will be allowed back in the building as soon as the appropriate authorities issue an “all-clear.”

 PERSONS REQUIRING ASSISTANCE WITH EVACUATION PROCEDURES

-Students, faculty and staff who have disabilities are encouraged to self-report their status to the Associate Director of Emergency Management at 773-325-4414, so appropriate action can be planned for or taken on their behalf in the event of an emergency situation.
+Students, faculty and staff who have disabilities are encouraged to self-report their status to the Assistant Director of Emergency Management at 773-325-4414, so appropriate action can be planned for or taken on their behalf in the event of an emergency situation.

 Upon contacting Public Safety the following information will be requested:

 Note: At the beginning of each academic quarter students must update their information due to class and location changes.
 All others are encouraged to update their information as needed.